chrisly42/PretrackerRaspberryCasket/README.md

 ### Known issues

 - Behaviour for undefined volume slides with both up- and down nibble specified is different (e.g. A9A, hi Rapture!).
 Don't do that.
-- Don't use loops with odd lengths and offsets.
+- Don't use loops with odd lengths and offsets (even if Pretracker allows this when dragging the loop points).
 - Don't stop the music with F00 and use a note delay (EDx) in the same line.
 - Don't try to play music with no waves, instruments or patterns.
+- Pattern breaks with target row >= $7f will be ignored.
 - Shinobi seemed to have used an early beta version of Pretracker where it was possible to specify a Subloop Wait of 0.
-That's illegal.
+That's illegal and unsupported.
+- Pattern break (Dxx) + Song pos (Bxx) on the same line does not work in original Pretracker & Player: New Dxx position is ignored.
+  There is code to enable it in the player, so you could in theory make backwards running tracks like in Protracker.
+  But this doesn't make sense as long as the tracker itself does not support it.

 ## Changelog

-### V1.1 (unreleased)
+### V1.1 (28-Dec-22)
-- Optimized base displacement by reordering variables
+- Optimized base displacement by reordering variables.
-- Further optimized ADSR code
+- Further optimized ADSR code.
-- Optimized wave loop code
+- Optimized wave loop code.
-- Bake in this strange vibrato speed multiplication to precalculated vibrato value (where possible)
+- Bake in this strange vibrato speed multiplication to precalculated vibrato value (where possible).
-- Various small optimizations
+- Various small optimizations.
-- Store instrument number * 4 on loading to avoid using two adds every frame
+- Store instrument number * 4 on loading to avoid using two adds every frame.
 - Optimized speed/shuffle code.
 Idea of using xor turned out to make things too complicated for pattern breaks/jumps.
 - Rearranged code for more short branches.
 - Optimized track delay code further.
+- Optimized pattern / song advance code.
+- Maximum jitter now about one rasterline less, average about 0.5 rasterlines less (measurements, your mileage may vary).
-- Drop-in replacement code size: 6304 bytes.
+- Drop-in replacement code size: 6228 bytes.

 ### V1.0 (26-Dec-22)